mendix/docs/ATS/test-run.md

 ---

 To run an existing test, you have to open the test case or test suite by clicking its name in the repository.
-The test case (resp. test suite) details page will open.
-On this page you can see all the test steps and for test suite the containing test case of your test.
-If you want to execute your test case, press _Run_.
+The test case (or test suite) details page will open.
+On this page you can see all the test steps and for the test suite the containing test case of your test.
+If you want to execute your test case, click _Run_.

 ![Test case details](/attachments/test-run/testCaseDetails.png)

 The _Select Run Configuration_ page will open.
-On this page, you can set the run configuration for the test case (resp. test suite) you want to exectue.
+On this page, you can set the run configuration for the test case (or test suite) you want to exectue.

 ![Test Run Configuration](/attachments/test-run/runConfiguration.png)